Argentina itching to join Tri-Nations fray against All Blacks

 "A few months ago we were training and didn't know whether we were going to play."

-More than a dozen Pumas players and staff, including head coach Mario Ledesma, tested positive for the coronavirus at a training camp in Argentina before arriving in Australia.
+More than a dozen Pumas players and staff, including head coach Mario Ledesma, tested positive for Covid-19 at a training camp in Argentina before arriving in Australia.

 World champions South Africa did not report any positives but pulled out of the tournament anyway, saying their players' safety would be under threat due to a lack of match practice.